PayPal is a Fintech giant. It is an extremely popular payment transfer and processing platform.

 So Skrill is a perfect option for websites and businesses where PayPal doesn’t work.
 Since they don’t monitor the nature of your business.

 As an individual with personal usage, Paypal is good for small transactions.
 But for large amounts, Skrill charges much lesser and is much more convenient.

 Many say cryptocurrency is the future.
 Because of the sheer increase in its value, Bitcoin (the most popular cryptocurrency) has become an extremely popular choice of payments.

 Thousands of sellers support Bitcoin as a payment option for their online shop.
 And people love the buying experience that comes with spending Bitcoin on their favorite products.

-It would be wise enough if you to accept Bitcoin on your website.
+It would be wise enough if you start accepting Bitcoin on your website.

 Probably the easiest way to accept cryptocurrency payments on your website is BitPay.

 BitPay is a cryptocurrency wallet and processing software that allows you to get paid in cryptocurrencies for your product and services.

 BitPay advertises itself as the future of payments.
 It allows you to accept 8 different cryptocurrencies, including Bitcoin (BTC), Bitcoin Cash (BCH), Ethereum (ETH).
 It also allows you to accept Ripple, GUSD, USDC, PAX, and BUSD, the 4 USD-pegged stablecoins.

 All the settlements can be directly deposited into your local USD bank account via ACH.

 As for the transaction fee for business accounts, it’s flat 1%.
 Along with daily settlements and unlimited transactions.